kilon/Ephestos/README.md

 Ephestos is far from finished , its still a baby , some of the ideas I have for it are presented bellow

 1) a component based environment similar to Delphi (one of the things  I loved about Delphi).
 Basically Objects on steroids.
+See the alternative free software of Delphi called [Lazarus](http://www.lazarus-ide.org)

 2) An enhancement of visual coding experience in Pharo.
-Roassal could help here.
+[Roassal](http://agilevisualization.com) could help here.

-3) The ability to use Emacs as an alternative code editor outside the box.
+3) The ability to use [Emacs[(https://www.gnu.org/software/emacs/) as an alternative code editor outside the box.
 Shampoo has accomplished this goal, but I have not tested it yet.

 4) Deep integration with both C++ and Python, this is more than a need since I depend both on Python and C++, this idea is the closest to materialisation and probably my most critical one

-5) Modular image = This one I am lucky enough that is already a Pharo goal and an ongoing project
+5) Modular image = This one I am lucky enough that is already a Pharo goal and an ongoing project called [Bootstrap](http://chercheurs.lille.inria.fr/~demarey/pmwiki/pub/pharo-bootstrap/pharo-bootstrap.zip.)

-6) A more powerful documentation system , Pillar could help here and the inspector / gtspotter
+6) A more powerful documentation system , [Pillar[(https://ci.inria.fr/pharo-contribution/job/EnterprisePharoBook/lastSuccessfulBuild/artifact/book-result/PillarChap/Pillar.html) could help here and the inspector / gtspotter

 7) Auto update in the background , not a high priority goal since I will be using the Steam API that handles updates but it would be nice